 Now that you know some of the primary benefits and reasons to step into sensory deprivation tanks, how do they work?
-Well, it varies from spa to spa, or treatment centers you choose to visit.
-Furthermore, if the sensory deprivation tanks are in a controlled environment, such as a physical therapist or doctor’s office, there are obviously rules in place and people watching over, to ensure patients are safe and in a stable state.
+Well, it varies from spa to spa or treatment centers you choose to visit.
+Furthermore, if the sensory deprivation tanks are in a controlled environment, such as a physical therapist or doctor’s office, there are obviously rules in place.
+People are watching over to ensure patients are safe and in a stable state.

-- Patients (visitors) show up at the facility/treatment center/spa a few minutes prior to their designated scheduled time
+- Patients (visitors) show up at the facility/treatment center/spa a few minutes before their designated scheduled time

 - Arriving early allows time for preparation

 - They’ll go over the basic rules, what to expect in the tank